Transportation

 This truck in Kochi, Kerala, South India, has been loaded with an enormous amount of oil drums.
 Hopefully, they are empty!
 (Photo copyright © by Kaj Halberg)

-Lorry, driving on board a ferry across the Tsangpo River (Brahmaputra), between Shishapangma and Saga, Tibet.
+This lorry is driving on board a ferry across the Tsangpo River (Brahmaputra), between Shishapangma and Saga, Tibet.
 Buddhist prayer flags are fluttering in the wind.
 (Photo copyright © by Kaj Halberg)

 Early morning at a truck stop, Pollachi, Tamil Nadu, India.
 (Photo copyright © by Kaj Halberg)